DeepEdge: A Deep Reinforcement Learning based Task Orchestrator for Edge Computing: Acknowledgment

 \begin{IEEEbiography} [{ }]{Cagatay Sonmez} received his BS degree in Computer Engineering from Dokuz Eylul University Izmir, in 2008.
 He received his MS and PhD degrees in Computer Engineering from Bogazici University, Istanbul, in 2012 and 2020.
 He has been working at Arcelik Electronics as a technical leader in R\&D Software Department, Istanbul since 2008.
 His research interests include design and performance evaluation of communication protocols, cloud computing, edge computing and IoT. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Atay Ozgovde} received the BS and MS degrees from Bogazici University, Istanbul, in 1995 and 1998, respectively.
-In 2002, he started working as a research assistant in the Computer Engineering Department, Bogazici University, where he completed the PhD degree in the NETLAB research group in 2009.
-He worked as a researcher at the TETAM research center to complete his postdoctoral research where he worked with the WiSE-Ambient Intelligence Group.
-Currently, he is an assistant professor in the Computer Engineering Department, Galatasaray University.
-His research interests include wireless sensor networks, embedded systems, distributed systems, pervasive computing, SDN and mobile cloud computing.
-He is a member of the IEEE. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Atay Ozgovde} received his BS and MS degrees from Bogazici University, Istanbul, in 1995 and 1998, respectively.
+He worked as an R\&D engineer in NortelNetworks between 1998-2001.
+He completed his PhD degree in the NETLAB research group Bogazici University in 2009.
+He worked as a full-time faculty at the Galatasaray University Computer Engineering Department between 2009-2021.
+Currently, he is an assistant professor in the Computer Engineering Department, Bogazici University.
+His research interests include Computer Networks, Edge Computing, 5G and Beyond, Internet of Things, Ambient Intelligence, SDN and mobile cloud computing.
+He is a senior member of the IEEE. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Cem Ersoy} worked as an R\&D engineer in NETAS A.S. between 1984 and 1986.
 After receiving his PhD from Polytechnic University, New York in 1992, he became a professor of Computer Engineering and currently the department head in Bogazici University.
 Prof. Ersoy's research interests include wireless/cellular/adhoc/sensor networks, activity recognition and ambient intelligence for pervasive health applications, green 5G and beyond networks, mobile cloud/edge/fog computing, software defined networking, infrastructureless communications for disaster management.
 Prof. Ersoy is also the Vice Director of the Telecommunications and Informatics technologies Research Center, TETAM.
 Prof. Ersoy is a member of IFIP and was the chairman of the IEEE Communications Society Turkish Chapter for eight years. \end{IEEEbiography}